 Recidivism is the tendency of a convicted criminal to repeat or reoffend a crime after already receiving punishment or serving their sentence.
 The term is often used in conjunction with substance abuse as a synonym for “relapse” but is specifically used for criminal behavior.
 The United States has some of the highest recidivism rates in the world.
 According to the National Institute of Justice, almost 44% of criminals released return before the first year out of prison.
 In 2005, about 68% of 405,000 released prisoners were arrested for a new crime within three years, and 77% were arrested within five years.

 Factors contributing to recidivism include a person’s social environment and community, their circumstances before incarceration, events during their incarceration, and, one of the main reasons, difficulty adjusting back into normal life.
 Many of these individuals have trouble reconnecting with family and finding a job to support themselves.
 Incarceration rates in the U.S. began increasing dramatically in the 1990s.
 The U.S. has the highest prison population if any country, comprising 25% of the world’s prisoners.
 Prisons are overcrowded, and inmates are forced to live in inhumane conditions, even those who are innocent and awaiting trial.

 The United States justice system places its efforts on getting criminals off of the streets by locking them up but fails to fix the issue of preventing these people from reoffending afterward.
 This is why many believe that the U.S. prison system is greatly flawed.
 Recidivism affects everyone: the offender, their family, the victim of the crime, law enforcement, and the community overall.
 Crime can affect anyone in any community.
 If a previously-incarcerated person is released only to repeat an offense or act out a new crime, there will be new victims.
 Furthermore, taxpayers are impacted by the economic cost of crime and incarceration as the average per-inmate cost of incarceration in the U.S. is $31,286 per year.

 Steps can be taken during incarceration to decrease recidivism.
 First is assessing the risks for reoffending and the criminogenic needs that contributed to breaking the law, such as a lack of self-control or an antisocial peer group.
 The second is to assess their individual motivators, followed by choosing the appropriate treatment program.
 The fourth step is to implement evidence-based programming that emphasizes cognitive-behavioral strategies, coupled with positive reinforcement that can help them recognize and feel good about positive behavior.
 Lastly, the formerly incarcerated need ongoing support from a good peer group, as repeat offenders who were in gang culture have the greatest challenge to stay away from that behavior.

-According to the Alaska Department of Corrections, Alaska's recidivism rate is 66.41, with two-thirds of those individuals being reincarcerated within six months of being released.
+According to the Alaska Department of Corrections, Alaska's recidivism rate is 61.6, with two-thirds of those individuals being reincarcerated within six months of being released.
 This is the highest rate in the country.
 Alaska defines recidivism as returning to custody within three years of release.

-According to Charles Ryan, the director of the Arizona Department of Corrections, the recidivism rate in Arizona is around 40%.
+According to Charles Ryan, the director of the Arizona Department of Corrections, the recidivism rate in Arizona is around 36.3%.
 Arizona defines recidivism as returning to custody within three years of release.

 According to the California Department of Corrections and Rehabilitation, California's recidivism rate has averaged around 50% over the past ten years.
 The most recent data, from the 2017-2018 fiscal year was 44.65%.

-According to the Colorado District Attorneys’ Council, the recidivism rate in Colorado is 50%.
+According to the Colorado District Attorneys’ Council, the recidivism rate in Colorado is 44.9%.

-According to the State of Connecticut Office of Policy and Management Criminal Justice Policy and Planning Division, Connecticut's recidivism rate is 34%.
+According to the State of Connecticut Office of Policy and Management Criminal Justice Policy and Planning Division, Connecticut's recidivism rate is 49%.

-Delaware’s three-year recidivism rate is 64.9% percent, the second-highest rate in the country behind Alaska.
+Delaware’s three-year recidivism rate is 60.2% percent, the second-highest rate in the country behind Alaska.

-According to a study released by the Florida Department of Corrections, Florida’s recidivism rate is about 25% over three years.
+According to a study released by the Florida Department of Corrections, Florida’s recidivism rate is about 25.4% over three years.
 This is well below the national average and is one of the lowest among all states.

 The state of Georgia reports a 30% recidivism rate; however, the actual recidivism rate is closer to 50% when considering the number of people who commit a technical violation while on probation or parole and the number of people who recidivate after the three-year period.